How can listening unlock creative thinking?

 How can you hear all the voices in the room?

-A person may remain quiet in a meeting because of how others behave; they may anticipate that others will interrupt or challenge them.
+What about people who seem less engaged in the discussion?
+Some people need a moment to gather their thoughts before they express themselves.
+They feel uncomfortable if they’re put on the spot, they won’t think at their best.
+Or a person may remain quiet in a meeting because of how others behave; they may anticipate or sense that others will interrupt or challenge them.

-Have you been in a situation where you felt others at the meeting weren’t paying attention or that they were ready to jump in with their response or their contribution?
-Did you notice how the feeling that you would be interrupt had an impact on the quality of your thinking, and on your willingness to speak?
+Have you been in a situation where you felt others at the meeting weren’t paying attention to what you were saying and that they were ready to jump in with a comment?
+Did you notice that feeling you would be interrupted had an impact on the quality of your thinking?
+Perhaps you cut short what you were saying, or it curtailed your thinking.
+You held back.

 In the last few years, how and where we work has dramatically changed.
 Adjusting from meeting in-person to virtual interactions raised lots of issues about what helps people work well in different settings.

-The Thinking Environment principles and practices have proven to be ideally suited to virtual interactions because they guide how we can create equality and ease in meetings, and how we can make the best use of time.
-Using this structured approach to team or group interactions can lead to meetings that are productive and dynamic, meetings that can be effective and energising.
+The Thinking Environment framework of behaviours and practices are ideally suited to virtual interactions because they guide how you can create equality and ease in meetings, and how to make the best use of time.
+Using this structured approach to team or group interactions leads to meetings that are productive and dynamic, meetings that are and energising and deliver better outcomes.

-What happens as you listen to inspire someone thinking for themselves?
+What happens when you listen to inspire someone thinking for themselves?

-In a good thinking environment, you are listening not to respond but to inspire the thinker.
-This can also benefit your own thinking as you listen.
-You may gain an insight, or an idea might be sparked for you.
-Being open to new thinking and to different views can broaden our outlook and illuminate an issue for us.
+When you listen to inspire the thinker, not to respond or comment, you may also benefit as an insight or an idea might emerge for you.
+Being open to different views can broaden our outlook, can illuminate an issue for us.

 Independent thinking

 There is so much information around us, in the workplace and beyond.
 The volume of information can feel overwhelming at times.
-It can be a challenge to focus on “what do I think, what’s my independent thinking”?
+It can be a challenge to focus on “what do I think, what is my independent thinking about this question”?

-When we can think in a supportive environment, we can find the confidence and courage to articulate our opinions.
-The feeling of support and respect is especially valuable if we sense our thinking is at variance with others.
+When we are in a supportive environment, we can find the confidence and courage to articulate our opinions.
+The feeling of support and respect is especially valuable when our views or opinions are at variance from others.
 Having a safe and non-judgemental space to speak freely can be liberating.
 It gives us a feeling of psychological safety.

-Having the chance to express our views or our reaction to a question can also help us make sense of complexity and ambiguity.
-Where we are faced with uncertainty or unfamiliar challenges, thinking well for ourselves can help us identify any information we need to help us make better decisions.
+Being invited to express your view or your reaction to a question can help you make sense of complexity and ambiguity.
+If you’re faced with uncertainty or unfamiliar challenges, thinking well for yourself can help you identify what information you need to help you navigate the situation.

 How does it feel when you are asked, “What do you think?”

-What if the person listening isn’t paying attention as you reply?
-How does that feel?
-It may seem as if they’re saying your thinking doesn’t matter, and that you don’t matter.
-You might notice how it can be hard to feel engaged in what’s being discussed, if it seems that what you have to say has been disregarded or ignored.
+What if they ask you a question but then don’t really pay attention as you reply?
+It can feel as if they’re saying your thinking doesn’t really matter.
+It can be hard to stay engaged if you feel what you have to say has been disregarded or ignored.

-What is the risk of not listening to and appreciating different views?
+What is lost or missed by not listening to different views?

 How can biases limit our thinking?

-Sometimes, we’re at risk of biases getting in the way or causing us to misjudge a situation.
-We might be at risk of confirmation bias if we’re inclined to look for information that confirms what we already know or favour views that are in line with what we already think.
-Limiting our thinking in this way can lead to poor decision-making.
+Biases can get in the way or cause us to misjudge a situation.
+There is a risk of confirmation bias if we’re inclined to look for information that confirms what we already know or favour views consistent with what we already think.
+Biased thinking leads to poor decision-making.

-Another bias to watch out for is affinity or similarity bias which can lead us us to align our thinking with others who are “like us”.
-This can cause us to dismiss or ignore the others who we consider to be “different.”
-This can be compounded if we stereotype or label others, especially if we attribute views to them based on our stereotype of them.
+Another bias to watch out for is affinity or similarity bias, where we may align our thinking with others who are “like us”.
+This can cause us to dismiss or ignore the views of those we consider to be “different”, especially if we stereotype or label them.

-Another cognitive bias to watch out for is Groupthink, which can happen when team-members are so committed to being in consensus, that their desire to be agreeable and conform stops them from raising questions or challenging the group’s thinking.
+A dangerous cognitive bias to avoid is Groupthink.
+This occurs when team-members are so committed to being in consensus, that their desire to conform and be agreeable stops them from raising questions or challenging the group’s thinking.
 Encouraging a team to listen to others who express alternative opinions, encouraging people to share their independent thinking, can offer protection against the kind of conformity or other biases that blind you to risks or problems.

 What about people who disagree with us, or when conflict arises?

-It can be tempting, especially if we are under time pressure, to avoid listening to people we expect will disagree with us, or who raise challenging questions.
-We might see this as conflict and seek to avoid it.
+It can be tempting, especially when under time pressure, to avoid listening to people we expect will disagree with us, or who raise challenging questions.
+We might view this as potential for conflict and seek to avoid it.
+If the conflict is unhealthy, it should be addressed and any behaviours that are harmful and damaging should be dealt with.

 Listening with respect does not mean you have to agree with what is being said.
 Listening with respect means you appreciate others and value their different thinking.
 And if you listen well to others, if you give them your respectful attention, they will in turn be more inclined to listen to you.
 It can change relationships.